- The Hong Kong Companies Registry handles company incorporation and key statutory filings for Hong Kong companies.

 Hong Kong makes company setup fast and accessible.
 Ongoing compliance, however, requires consistent attention and local knowledge.

-While the HK Company Registry offers online tools and forms for company incorporation, navigating local regulations and paperwork can be complicated.
+While the HK Companies Registry offers online tools and forms for company incorporation, navigating local regulations and paperwork can be complicated.
 This is especially true for international founders who are unfamiliar with Hong Kong procedures.

 Sleek’s company registration experts will be here to help you from day 1.
 Our accounting and compliance support will keep you on track, on-time, and at ease.

-Challenges when registering with HK Company Registry
+Challenges when registering with HK Companies Registry

 Common issues for international enterprises include: